Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/exploded-pie-chart.md

 # Exploded Pie Chart

-The **Exploded Pie Chart** is a simple pie chart with pie explosion can be considered as an exploded pie chart.
+The **Exploded Pie Chart** is the kind of pie chart in which one or several slices are separated from the other.

 ## Add chart to the report